Canada

 The hotel's mural gives us some hints as to what stampeders, mostly men, used to do to stay entertained during the Klondike Gold Rush.

 Who has ever been tempted to enter this Adult Temptation store?
-There is probably not much you crave for in Whitehorse during its long snowy winter.
+There is probably not much you crave in Whitehorse during its long snowy winter.

-The mighty Yukon River, the second largest river in Canada that would carry stampeders from Whitehorse to Dawson City.
+The mighty Yukon River, the second largest river in Canada would carry stampeders from Whitehorse to Dawson City.

 The steam-wheeler SS Klondike, now a historic site, used to carry freight between Whitehorse and Dawson City until the Klondike Highway was built.